mistermicheels/learning-notes/mindset/Pragmatism-imperfectionism.md

 -   Instead of ruminating about mistakes you have made, put that time and energy into fixing the situation or preventing the mistake from happening again
 -   People who admit their mistakes come across as more confident, reliable and relatable than those who pretend to be perfect

+### Focus on putting in the work rather than on the results

+-   Worrying about results steals time and energy that you could otherwise spend on putting in the actual work that is needed to get the results
+-   Reducing the pressure you put on yourself actually helps you perform your tasks more effectively
+-   Focusing less on results doesn't prevent you from getting the results you want, it just takes away the anxiety about not getting those results
+-   Note: This doesn't mean that there's no value in periodically evaluating whether your work generally gives you the kind of results you would expect to see.
+However, it does mean that there is no value in letting stress about results distract you from doing the work in the first place.

 ### Prefer incremental improvement over sudden perfection

 -   Focus on consistently making progress or adding value